 Most of the Corporation's consolidated revenues, expenses and capital expenditures, other than interest expense on U.S.-dollar-denominated debt, purchases of set-top boxes, gateways, modems, mobile devices, the payment of royalties to certain business partners or service providers and certain costs related to the development and maintenance of its mobile networks, are received or paid in CAN dollars.
 A significant portion of the interest, principal and premium, if any, payable on its debt is payable in U.S. dollars.
-The Corporation has entered into transactions to hedge the foreign currency risk exposure on its U.S.-dollar-denominated debt obligations outstanding as of December 31, 2023, and to hedge its exposure on certain purchases.
+The Corporation has entered into transactions to hedge the foreign currency risk exposure on its U.S.-dollar-denominated debt obligations outstanding as of December 31, 2024, and to hedge its exposure on certain purchases.
 Accordingly, the Corporation's sensitivity to variations in foreign exchange rates is economically limited.

-The estimated sensitivity on income and on other comprehensive income, before income taxes, of a variance of \$0.10 in the year-end exchange rate of CAN dollars per one U.S. dollar used to calculate the fair value of financial instruments as of December 31, 2023 is as follows:
+The estimated sensitivity on other comprehensive income, before income taxes, of a variance of \$0.10 in the year-end exchange rate of CAN dollars per one U.S. dollar used to calculate the fair value of financial instruments as of December 31, 2024 is as follows:

-Other comp rehensive
+Other compre ehensive

-Increase (decrease) Income income
+Increase (decrease) income

-Increase of \$0.10 \$ 0.2 \$ 6.7
+Increase of \$0.10 \$ 12.0

-Decrease of \$0.10 (0.2) (6.7)
+Decrease of \$0.10 (12.0)

-A variance of \$0.10 in the 2023 average exchange rate of CAN dollars per one U.S. dollar would have resulted in a variance of \$5.9 million on the value of unhedged purchases of goods and services and \$5.8 million on the value of unhedged acquisitions of tangible and intangible assets in 2023.
+A variance of \$0.10 in the 2024 average exchange rate of CAN dollars per one U.S. dollar would have resulted in a variance of \$3.3 million on the value of unhedged purchases of goods and services and \$6.9 million on the value of unhedged capital expenditures in 2024.

-A variance of 10% in the exchange rate of CAN dollars per one unit of foreign currency as of December 31, 2023 would have resulted in a variance of \$3.9 million in the loss on translation of investments in foreign associates in the consolidated statements of comprehensive income in 2023.
+A variance of 10% in the exchange rate of CAN dollars per one unit of foreign currency as of December 31, 2024 would have resulted in a variance of \$4.5 million in the loss on translation of investments in foreign associates in the consolidated statements of comprehensive income in 2024.